koukibadr/Motion-Toast/README.md

   /// if it's null secondary color will be the primary color
   /// can be customized when using the default constructor late final Color? secondaryColor;

-  /// the type  of the background that will be applied on the motion toast content
-  /// available values:
-  /// - solid: the primary color will be applied as it is on the content background
-  /// - transparent: an opacity will be added to the primary color
-  /// - lighter: a white background added to the motion toast with little opacity added to the primary color late final BackgroundType backgroundType;

-  /// The design type icon (Material design or Cupertino)
-  /// if [motionToastType] set to [MOTION_TOAST_TYPE.CUSTOM] [iconType] will not be used
-  /// possible values
-  /// ```dart
-  /// {
-  /// MATERIAL_DESIGN,
-  /// CUPERTINO
-  /// }
-  /// ```
-  late final IconType? iconType;

   /// The motion toast width by default it's set to 250 final double? width;